Conway's Game of Life

 On the live application, the project is described as follows:

-You can find more information about the game in Wikipedia.
+You can find more information about the game on Wikipedia.

-The world of this implementation is toroidal - top and bottom, left and right edges are connected.
+The world in this implementation is toroidal, meaning the top and bottom, as well as the left and right edges, are connected.

-During the simulation, the history of the universe evolution is recorded, and you can scroll to any state when the simulation is stopped.
-Also when the simulation is stopped, you can change the state by adding or removing living cells.
+During the simulation, the history of the universe’s evolution is recorded, and you can scroll to any previous state when the simulation is paused.
+Additionally, while the simulation is paused, you can modify the state by adding or removing living cells.

-The cell plane can be cleared or randomly seeded and you can create a new universe (with different size) by the buttons at the top (huge universes can slow down the simulation).
-You can also choose some interesting predefined universes.
+The cell plane can be cleared or randomly seeded, and you can create a new universe (with a different size) using the buttons at the top (note that large universes may slow down the simulation).
+You can also select from several interesting predefined universes.

-Any manual changes to the state of the universe (making a cell dead or alive, clearing, randomly seeding, creating a new universe) causes its history to be cleared.
+Any manual changes to the state of the universe (e.g., making a cell dead or alive, clearing the plane, randomly seeding, or creating a new universe) will cause its history to be cleared.

-You can control the speed of the simulation and zoom the cell plane by moving the sliders at the top.
+You can control the simulation speed and zoom the cell plane by adjusting the sliders at the top.

-Unfortunately, the history is unbounded and may consume lots of memory with time.
+However, the history is unbounded and may consume a large amount of memory over time.

 Try it out and have some fun with the Game of Life.

-For more detailed information about the project, please refer to the README file in the linked source repository.
+For more detailed information about the project, please refer to the README file in the referred GitHub repository.